geraldaungst/exandria-campaign/60 Locations/Wildemount/Cyrios Mountains/Monastery of Dimensional Harmony.md

 ---

+Perfect!
+Now I have everything I need.
+Let me draft the revised Area 14 with proper connection descriptions, and then we can move on to Area 16 with the exterior exit details.

+---

 ## Area 14: Workshop (Primary)

 _Main crafting and dimensional equipment construction_

 ### Description

 > This large natural cavern has been extensively modified for workshop use.
 Workbenches have been carved from the living rock at various heights throughout the space.
 Stone anvils, tool racks, and material storage areas fill the available space.
 A sophisticated ventilation system uses the natural cave airflow - you can feel subtle drafts moving through carved channels in the walls.
+Three passages lead from this chamber: a low opening to the south requiring you to crawl, a large natural passage to the north, and another passage heading northeast.

 ### Features